perceptron-XYZ/crawler_analysis/README.md

 # crawler_analysis
-Course project of COMP354 Software Engineering I. We implemented a small data visualization tool to analyze the data scraped from Google Play.
+It is the course project of COMP354 Software Engineering I. We implemented a small data visualization tool to analyze the data scraped from Google Play in Java.

+In order to run this program, you need 4 libraries: <b>jcommons, jfreechart, kxml and xstream</b>.

 The app supports two types of analysis, list and chart.